Configuration & Policy Overview

 |---|---|

-pii-detector | Detect and redact personally identifiable information |
+pii-detector | Detect sensitive identifiers and redact or block request content |

-rbac | Role- and identity-based access control |
+rbac | Apply role, identity, and sensitivity-based access rules |

-data-routing-policy | Filter providers by retention and training metadata |
+data-routing-policy | Filter provider targets by retention or training metadata |

 | Policy Kind | Purpose |